 Every month, money drops into my checking account.
 It’s a solid middle class salary, untaxed, and it’s contingent on nothing.
 I don’t have to work for it, nor can anyone take it away from me if I behave badly.
 I did nothing to earn it, unless you count growing up without a dad — it stemmed from a wrongful death lawsuit.
 Every year the annuity increases by 3%, and it will continue to show up, every month, until I die.

 As far as trust funds go, it’s no Hilton fortune.
 My mom claims she could have negotiated for a much larger settlement, but she chose an amount that meant my sister and I could do what we love but still be motivated to earn money.
 (For the record, that was a really smart move.)

-Then, when I turned 21, I was handed a shit ton of money.
-Here’s something to consider if you ever want to do the same for your kids.
-(When you’re done laughing, I’ll continue.)
-The prefrontal cortex, which helps you make responsible decisions, isn’t fully developed until you're 25.
-So I wasn’t really capable of making the best decisions concerning my money.
-I didn’t even get a financial adviser to go along with it, just my mom’s advice to “Always pay off your credit card bill every month.”
-Well.
-That was easy.
+Then, when I turned 21, I was handed a ton of money.
+The prefrontal cortex, which helps you make responsible decisions, isn’t fully developed until you're 25, and I didn’t get a financial adviser to go along with it, just my mom’s advice to “Always pay off your credit card bill every month.”

-First, I took a summer in Europe and brought along a little guide to shopping.
+First, I spent a summer in Europe.
 Whenever I was bored, I took off for a new boutique.
-I had enough sense to back out of the stores selling $4,000 gowns.
-But I racked up about $15,000 on my new card in three months.
+I had enough sense to back out of the stores selling $4,000 gowns, but I racked up about $15,000 on my new card in three months.
 Then I paid it off by selling some stocks.
 No big deal.
 When I missed my flight home, I just bought a new ticket.